 Cardiothoracic Surgery: Saving Lives Faster

-Wake Forest Baptist’s cardiothoracic surgeons deliver exceptional results for all types of heart conditions through procedures such as aortic valve replacements, heart bypass surgery, heart transplants and surgeries and therapies for thoracic aneurysms.
+Wake Forest Baptist’s cardiothoracic team and surgeons deliver exceptional results for all types of heart conditions through procedures such as aortic valve replacements, heart bypass surgery, heart transplants and surgeries and therapies for thoracic aneurysms.
 Our specially trained health care professionals work closely together to continually improve the care we provide and increase optimal outcomes for patients with common and complex problems and conditions.

-We use minimally invasive procedures whenever possible to ensure the best possible outcome for our patients.
+The cardiothoracic surgery team uses minimally invasive procedures whenever possible to ensure the best possible outcome for our patients.
 And we ensure our patients get the advantage of both the latest in technology, devices and medications and the personalized and individualized care that is at the core of the Wake Forest Baptist approach.

-The Wake Forest Baptist Approach
+The Wake Forest Baptist Approach to Cardiothoracic Surgery

 Conditions & Treatments